 Sandwiched between Thailand and Vietnam, Cambodia is an essential stop for those exploring South-East Asia.
+Cambodia is popular with gap year students, first time travellers and seasoned backpackers on adventures in Asia.
 Backpackers flock to Cambodia to enjoy the laid back pace of life, affordable cost of travelling and of course the magnificent temple complex of Angkor Wat.
 Once a mighty empire, Cambodia has seen better days, and is now one of the poorest countries in the world but that doesn't stop it welcoming travellers from around the globe.
 The Cambodian economy is based on farming, tourism and garment production.

 Cambodia’s Main Cities